-Our main results indicate that introducing the stress testing regime affects bank lending by the set of stress-tested banks we examine in the EU.
+Our main results indicate that the introduction of the stress testing regime has affected bank lending of the set of the EU stress-tested banks.
 More generally, stress-tested banks have been adopting lending practices that are conservative in principle.
-We find that the cluster of stress-tested banks reduce loans.
+We find that the cluster of stresstested banks reduce loans.

 More precisely, stress-tested banks have noticeably reduced corporate loans relative to non-stress tested banks.
 In addition, the results suggest that the stress testing exercise leads to a reduction in consumer loans.
-This suggests that the exercises have met their objective of prudentially examining banks against an adverse stress scenario.
+This clearly underscores that the exercises have met their objective of prudentially examining banks against an adverse stress case scenario.
 However, an unintended effect is a reduction in the volume of lending, which may instigate knock-on effects for the economy, such as reduced investment, thus inhibiting economic growth.
 Recall that the regulator's objective is to ensure that banks hold sufficient capital levels to absorb future losses, which ultimately upholds financial stability, a key objective of the stress tests.
-However, the reduction in lending may negatively affect economic activity, which can often prolong a financial crisis..

-In this paper, we address the effect of stress testing on credit risk following the notion that the main reason banks cut back on lending is to manage credit risk issues.
+In this paper, we address the effects of stress testing on credit risk following the notion that the main reason banks cut back on lending is to manage credit risk issues.
 Yet, on the contrary, our evidence indicates that stress-tested banks face greater credit risk challenges, as shown by the set of EU banks included in our analysis.
-A key policy implication of our results is that while the stress tests are important for macroprudential policy, banks exhibit higher credit risk problems, which may indirectly affect the objective of the exercises.
+A key policy implication of our results is that while the stress tests are important macroprudential policy tools, banks exhibit higher credit risk problems, which may indirectly affect the objectives of the exercises.
 Thus, regulators must ensure that credit risk problems are appropriately managed (Risk Management Hypothesis).

 We hypothesise that there are heterogeneities across the spectrum of the stress-tested banks.
 We also classify the stress-tested banks into two different regions: GIIPS countries and non-GIIPS countries.
-When we control for this, we find statistical results showing that GIIPS stress-tested banks reduce lending more substantially and face higher credit risk issues than their counterparts.
+When we control for this, we find statistical results showing that GIIPS stresstested banks reduce lending more substantially and face higher credit risk issues than their counterparts.
 This distinction is critical because stress-tested banks behave differently due to different characteristics.
-Moreover, this finding provides incentives for future research to investigate new determinants that may affect the behaviour of stress-tested banks.
-This paper, to our knowledge, is the first to empirically assess the impact of bank's geographical location as an important determinant.
-As a result, there are apparent differences in the effects of the stress testing framework.
-Stress testing practices can be subject to revisions that may mitigate credit risk in certain area like the GIIPS.
-Leniency in the stress testing exercises (removing hurdle rates) and not failing certain banks, especially in the GIIPS region, can be beneficial to stress-tested banks (Shapiro and Zeng, 2020).
+Thus, it would be desirable that future research investigates additional determinants that may affect the behaviour of stress-tested banks.
+This paper, to our knowledge, is the first to empirically assess the impact of a bank's geographical location as an important determinant.
+Stress testing practices should be subject to revisions that may mitigate credit risk issues in certain areas.
+Our empirical evidence suggests that leniency considerations in the stress testing exercises (removing hurdle rates) and not failing certain banks, especially in the GIIPS region, can be beneficial to stress-tested banks (Shapiro and Zeng, 2020).